aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 ![CFN Params](./images/CF_Params_Sagemaker.png)

-## 3. Lambda function
+## 2. Lambda function

 Use a custom Lambda function to use any Embedding API or embedding model on Sagemaker to generate embeddings.

+*See [QnABot on AWS Sample Plugins](https://github.com/aws-samples/qnabot-on-aws-plugin-samples/blob/develop/README.md) for a plugin to integrate QnABot with our Amazon Bedrock service (in preview) for embeddings.
+Note that the plugin project is listed here for reference only and is a separate project from the QnABot project.*

 ### Deploy Stack for Embedding models invoked by a custom Lambda Function